Package insert / product label

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Tablets should not be removed from the bottle until immediately before administration.

 Patient Counseling Information

-Female patients of childbearing age should be told about the consequences of exposure to Telmisartan during pregnancy.
+Advise female patients of childbearing age about the consequences of exposure to Telmisartan during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible [see Warnings and Precautions (5.1) and Use in Specific Populations ( 8.1)].
+Tell patients to report pregnancies to their physicians as soon as possible [see Warnings and Precautions ( 5.1) and Use in Specific Populations ( 8.1)] .

 Read this Patient Information before you start taking Telmisartan tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.